quells/go-neat/README.md

     // NewPopulation creates a collection of Brains with the correct number of inputs and outputs to handle a fitness evaluation function

 func (p *Population) Optimize(f FitnessEval, numGeneration int)
+    // Optimize uses a fitness evaluation function to identify low-performing candidate Genomes and replace them with new ones based on well-performing candidates
 ```

 ## Usage Example